masaru-star/masaru-star/README.md

 ---
 ## 🤔 Just a thought to myself...
+### August 21
+I want to host a Bitburner tournament.
+I’ve published a draft of the rules on [GitHub Gist](https://gist.github.com/masaru-star/083ec55889e251004c97201f2c0e2068), so please take a look if you have some free time.

 ### August 9
 Wait, what?!
 Did I leave GitHub unattended for nearly a week?
 I am so sorry!!